 - Your dog spends too much time out in the cold.

-- Your dog has a poor state of health.
+- Your dog is in a poor state of health.

-- Your dog's circulation is exposed to cold temperatures.
+- Your dog's circulation is reacting to the exposure to cold temperatures.

-Once these symptoms are shown, you should immediately wrap your dog up in a blanket with a hot water bottle that is wrapped up in a separate towel.
-Bring your dog to the vet so that warm fluids can be given through an IV line.
+Once you recognize these symptoms, you should immediately wrap your dog up in a blanket.
+Wrap a hot water bottle in a towel, and put that into the blanket with your dog.
+The towel will stop the hot water bottle from being too hot on your dog's skin.
+Bring your dog to the vet so that warm fluids can be given through intravenous.

 Canine Safety Guidelines for Cold Weather